Optimal investment for participating insurance contracts under VaR-Regulation: Unconstrained problem

 \proof We prove the first property.
 To this end, note that the left hand side of \eqref{eq:yPT} is an increasing, continuous function in $\wh{y}^{1,q}$ due to the concavity of $U$.
 By Inada's condition, it takes values in $(-\infty,\Upsilon^{1,q}(\wt{L}_T)]$ and the conclusion follows from the intermediate value theorem.
 The second statement can be proved in the same way using the asymptotic elasticity condition of $U$. \endproof

-Below we solve the optimization problem \eqref{eq:unconst.1} using a Lagrangian approach.
+Below we solve the optimization problem \eqref{eq:TPmort2} using a Lagrangian approach.
 The optimal terminal wealth will be expressed as a function of the price density price $\xi_T$ and a Lagrangian multiplier $\lambda$ defined via the budget equality.
+Recall that for both payoffs, the derived utility function $\wt{U}^{\cS,j,\kappa}$ defined in \eqref{Ueps} takes an $S$-shaped form.